(a selection from 2003-2012)

 Company creates SMaRT bacteria to fight decay, deadly viruses, The Gainesville Sun, 5/10

-Firm trying to tell BP it can help Gulf clean up The Gainesville Sun, NYTRMG, 7/10
+Firm trying to tell BP it can help Gulf clean up The Gainesville Sun, NYTRNG, 7/10

-Haiti: Quake aftermath is agonizing wait for word on loved ones The Ocala Star-Banner and Gainesville Sun, NYTRMG, OP-ED, 01/10
+Haiti: Quake aftermath is agonizing wait for word on loved ones The Ocala Star-Banner and Gainesville Sun, NYTRNG, OP-ED, 01/10

-The new economic model: Organizations learn to live with fewer donations, more seeking services The Ocala Star-Banner, NYTRMG, 11/09
+The new economic model: Organizations learn to live with fewer donations, more seeking services The Ocala Business Journal, NYTRNG, 11/09

-Residential demand for ‘green’ trails commercial The Ocala Business Journal, NYTRMG, 10/09
+Residential demand for ‘green’ trails commercial The Ocala Business Journal, NYTRNG, 10/09

 Are accused dangerous dogs getting fair shake?
-The Ocala Star-Banner, NYTRMG, 10/09
+The Ocala Star-Banner, NYTRNG, 10/09

-Agriculture: Ancient practice gets an ultramodern boost The Ocala Business Journal, NYTRMG, 9/09
+Agriculture: Ancient practice gets an ultramodern boost The Ocala Business Journal, NYTRNG, 9/09

 Area residents join D.C. protest The Gainesville Sun, 09/07